driftywinds/YT-builds/README.md

 Remember the best way to use the apks are to compile them yourself, but if you are unable to do that yourself, you can use my builds.
 I use the manager and compile as soon as new updates become available, but this process elicits implicit trust.

-Finally, under no circumstance do I mean to not credit the original author of the patches, integrations and the manager, teh [Morphe Team](https://github.com/MorpheApp) who have put in their hardwork to establish this pipeline for the masses.
+Finally, under no circumstance do I mean to not credit the original author of the patches, integrations and the manager, the [Morphe Team](https://github.com/MorpheApp) who have put in their hardwork to establish this pipeline for the masses.
 My goal is to provide the builds in good faith for people who are unable to do so themselves as I had been privately doing for friends and family already.

 ----